Stuycs-K/final-project-10-tungs/WORKLOG.md

 - NOTE: I only edited from the main branch from Days 19-21 because I was done with the code aspect of my project.
 All the edits were to update the README, worklog, or give credit to sources like USACO.guide.
 - Tested code for bugs (doesn't seem to be any, at least from my side)

+**For my devlog (all working features, etc..) as well as my updated prototype, please see "Group Info."**